-In this section we prove a useful Borel--Cantelli lemma for Galton--Watson trees.
-We remark that this does not require an explicit independence condition that is stipulated for the second part of the standard Borel--Cantelli lemma.
-Such an independence condition is replaced by the existence of a decreasing sequence $K_n$, which will allow us to use independent subtrees instead. \begin{lemma} Let $E_k$ be any measurable event for a Galton--Watson tree and write $P_k = \Prob(E_k)$.
-Let $\widetilde{E}$ be the event that there are infinitely many $k\in\N$ such that a Galton--Watson tree contains a subtree $\cT(v)\in E_k$ at level $k$. \begin{enumerate}[nl,r] \item $\Prob(\widetilde{E}) =0$ \;if\; $\sum_{n\in\N}P_n m^n <\infty$, \item $\Prob(\widetilde{E}) =1$, conditioned on non-extinction, if there exists a summable sequence $K_n$ of non-negative numbers such that $\sum_{n\in\N}K_n P_n m^n=\infty$. \end{enumerate} \end{lemma} \begin{proof} We prove \cref{im:BC0} and \cref{im:BC1} separately. \begin{proofpart} Proof of \cref{im:BC0}. \end{proofpart} Assume first that $\sum_n P_n m^n<\infty$.
+We remark that this lemma does not require an explicit independence condition that is stipulated for the second part of the standard Borel--Cantelli lemma.
+Such an independence condition is replaced by the existence of a decreasing sequence $K_n$, which will allow us to use independent subtrees instead. \begin{proof} We prove \cref{im:BC0} and \cref{im:BC1} separately. \begin{proofpart} Proof of \cref{im:BC0}. \end{proofpart} Assume first that $\sum_n P_n m^n<\infty$.
 Let $v\in L_k$ be a node in $\cT$ at level $k$.
 We write \( E_k(v) = \{\cT(v) \in E_k\} \) for the event that a given subtree $\cT(v)$ is in $E_k$.
 Similarly, for any subset $A\subset L_k$, we write

 Further, we let

 Note that $\#L_k/m^k$ is bounded almost surely.
 Therefore

 and by continuity from below,